nilsmeyer/ansible-debootstrap/README.md

 ## Host system caveats

 This will make a few modifications to the system that is being used as install medium.
 This includes installing a few packages, otherwise everything should be cleaned up afterwards.

 * It will install the eatmydata and debootstrap package
 * It will install cryptsetup for encrypted targets
 * It will install ZFS tools when using ZFS

-As a result, the host system **must** be encrypted.
+Normally it is assumed that a some sort of PXE or USB rescue system is used, some caveats apply otherwise with regards to device names.

 # Configuration
 ## Global variables
 `release`: The release codename (**required**, example: *yakkety*)
 `tgt_hostname`: Hostname of the target (**required**) `root_password`: Hashed, Salted root password, you can use mkpasswd to create one (Example: `$1$sfQaZkVR$Vo/0pjmJaljzakEQFCr7Q/`, obviously **don't use this one ;) )**
 `use_serial`: Serial device to use for console / grub
 `use_tmpfs`: Bootstrap to tmpfs, it's quicker and may reduce wear on flash (**default**: *yes*)
 `kernel_cmdline`: Anything you need/want to pass to the kernel (**default**: provided by distro)
 `layout`: Dictionary of partitions / devices (**required**, see below)
 `install_ppa`: PPAs to install (**Ubuntu Only**, see below)